arr-ai/arrai/examples/import/README.md

 # Import

-This examples demonstrate how importing works in arr.ai
+These examples demonstrate how importing works in arr.ai

 There are two ways to import